 When to go to the doctor

-It is recommended you seek medical help when you present:
+It is recommended you seek medical help when you present any of the following:

-- Several purple spots on the body that do not hurt;
+- Several bruises appear on your body that do not hurt

-- When the purple bruises can be observed but the person does not even remember how they appeared;
+- When the bruises can be seen but you do not remember how they appeared

-- In cases where the bruises appear and disappear from one day to the next.
+- When bruises appear and disappear from one day to the next.

-If the bruise causes severe pain or if there is another sign of change in the circulation in the region, such as swelling of the limb or severe redness, you should also go to the hospital to look for other more serious problems such as thrombosis.
+If the bruise causes severe pain or if there is another sign that blood circulation has changed in the region, such as swelling of the affected limb or severe redness, you should also go to the hospital to rule out other more serious problems such as thrombosis.

-The main causes of skin bruising are related to injuries such as blows directly on the affected area, as can happen in sports, due to a fall or accidents involving heavy objects or automobile, for example.
+The main causes of bruising are trauma to the affected area, which can occur from sports, falls, dropping heavy objects or car accidents, for example.

-Usually these bruises are not severe and disappear on their own, but the use of ice and warm patches can help eliminate them more quickly.
+Usually these bruises are not severe and disappear on their own, but the use of ice and warm compresses can help eliminate them more quickly.